 Stop and enjoy wherever you please, the drive is just as scenic as the lake itself!

-Another not so well-known hiking track is the short but sweet hike to Lago Azul.
+Another not-so-well-known hiking track is the short but sweet hike to Laguna Azul.

 This trail begins just past Rio Eletrico Bridge on Ruta Provincial 41 at Estancia Los Huemules.
 The trail only takes 45 minutes to walk each way and ends at a beautiful viewpoint overlooking Lago Azul and the surrounding mountains.